Google Translate Disclaimer

 WHAT IS FOOD LITERACY?

-Food literacy isn’t just about knowing what’s on your plate.
-It extends beyond individual eating behaviours to consider broader factors like cultural traditions, food access, and environmental sustainability.
-Other aspects of food literacy include:
+Food literacy is more than just about knowing what’s on your plate.
+It goes beyond our eating behaviours to consider culture, food access, and the environment.
+Other parts of food literacy include:

 1. Knowing about food – understanding food and nutrition.